argentsea/docfx/tutorials/Sharding/shardsets.md

 #### *QueryAsync*, *QueryFirstAsync*, and *QueryAllAsync*

-Executes a stored procedure and returns a (potentially complex) result object from output parameters and/or result sets.
+Executes a query and returns a (potentially complex) result object from output parameters and/or result sets.
 The method can create an arbitrary result (List, Dictionary, Model, etc.) via a custom delegate that constructs the response.

 #### *MapOutputAsync*, *MapOutputFirstAsync*, and*MapOutputAllAsync*